 Researchers at MIT and other places have contributed to building the first fully flexible device capable of converting energy from Wi-Fi signals into electricity that has the capability to power electronic devices.

 In a study appearing in Nature Today, the researchers have demonstrated a new kind of ‘rectenna’ (devices that convert AC electromagnetic waves into DC electricity) – this rectenna makes use of a flexible radio-frequency (RF) antenna that captures electromagnetic waves and uses it as AC waveforms.

-Consequently, this antenna is connected to a device made out of a two-dimensional semiconductor with the thickness of just a few atoms.
+Consequently, this antenna is connected to a device made out of a two-dimensional semiconductor with a thickness of just a few atoms.
 The AC signal travels into the semiconductor, which converts it into a DC voltage.
-This then comes handy in powering electronic circuits or recharging batteries.
+This then comes in handy in powering electronic circuits or recharging batteries.